 - Check after two hours.
 If the meat pulls apart easily with a fork it’s done.

-Mustard on the side for these is a must, the sharpness balances them perfectly.
+Mustard – Mustard with these is a must.
+The sharpness balances them perfectly and is the only dip you need.
 Imagine you took the time to make these and then forgot to have mustard on the side.
 Noooooo!